tlevine/dada.pink/user-2015-music-video-plots/index.md

 Brian has a background in music, and he had started making music in R.

-We're part of a group called "csv soundsystem" that works on projects around music, journalism, computer programming.
+We're part of that group called "csv soundsystem" that works on projects around music, journalism, computer programming.

 ![](csv.jpg)